French submarine Surcouf: Legacy

-As there is no conclusive confirmation that Thompson Lykes collided with Surcouf, and her wreck has yet to be discovered, there are alternative stories of her fate.
+As there is no conclusive evidence that Thompson Lykes collided with Surcouf and her wreck has yet to be discovered, there are alternative stories about her fate.
 James Rusbridger examined some of these theories in his book Who Sank Surcouf?, finding them all easily dismissible except one: the records of the 6th Heavy Bomber Group operating out of Panama show them sinking a large submarine the morning of 19 February.
 Since no German submarine was lost in the area on that date, she could have been Surcouf.
-He suggested the collision had damaged Surcoufs radio and the stricken boat limped towards Panama hoping for the best.
+He suggested the collision had damaged Surcoufs radio and the stricken boat limped towards Panama, hoping for the best.

+The captain of the Surcouf during its doomed voyage has a ship named after him, which is the French aviso Commandant Blaison.

 A conspiracy theory, based on no significant evidence, held that the Surcouf, during her stationing at New London in late 1941, had been caught treacherously supplying a German U-boat in Long Island Sound, pursued by the American training subs Marlin and Mackerel out of New London, and sunk.
 The rumor circulated into the early 21st century, but is false since the Surcoufs later movements south are well documented.

 In popular media

 The Surcouf is the subject of an underwater search by the fictional organization NUMA and international terrorists in the Clive Cussler novel "The Corsican Shadow", published in 2023.
 The author Dirk Cussler, writes the Surcoufs wreck was discovered "...some eighty miles off the Panama coast."
-The sinking is even attributed to Surcoufs radio antenna being damaged in the collision with the Thompson Lykes, and then finished off by the reported attack of an A-17 bomber the next morning.Douglas Reeman wrote "Strike from the Sea", a novel published in 1978, about a French cruiser submarine named "Soufriere", modeled on the Surcouf.
+The sinking is even attributed to Surcoufs radio antenna being damaged in the collision with the Thompson Lykes, and then finished off by the reported attack of an A-17 bomber the next morning.
+Douglas Reeman wrote "Strike from the Sea", a novel published in 1978, about a French cruiser submarine named Soufriere, modeled on the Surcouf.